-Interviewers try to understand if you can prioritize your tasks, if you can work on more things simultaneously.
+Interviewers try to understand whether you can prioritize your tasks, and possibly even work on more things simultaneously.

-The best way to do it is narrating a real situation from the past (or even a fictive one), showing them that you did not panic with the heavy workload, and that you knew how to prioritize your tasks.
+Narrate a real situation from the past (or even a fictive one), showing them that you did not panic when the workload was heavy, and that you knew how to prioritize your tasks.
 Let’s have a look at some good answers.

-I have always worked on my time management skills, trying to learn how to organize my day.
-It rarely happens to me that I need to take care of two different tasks at the same time.
-I always prioritize my tasks in the morning, consult the schedule with my superiors, and work according to the plan during the day.
+I have always worked on my time management skills, trying to learn how to organize my day properly.
+It rarely happens that I have to take care of two different tasks at the same time.
+I always prioritize my tasks in the morning, consult the schedule with my superiors, and work according to the schedule in the day.
 There’s no need for multitasking if you have a good schedule.

 - Can you work with MS Office?
 How would you rate your skills?

 - Can you tell me a little about your experience (education)?